‘Boost your immune system’ has become a popular term – but is it really possible?

 Get an early night

-A study published in the European Journal of Physiology found that it is the early part of sleep that is especially important to good immune function.
+A study published in the European Journal of Physiology found that the early part of sleep is especially important for good immune function.
 This is when immune cells such as T cells are redistributed to key points around the body.

-‘If someone is malnourished for example then their immune system is not going to be working as well as it might and if they get even a simple infection they may get sicker as a result,’ says Professor Calder.
+If your diet is poor, then your immune system is not going to be working as well as it could, meaning that even a simple infection could become worse as a result.

 What else can you do?